-The mass market book illustrators, the image makers, appear to acquire design inspiration from their clinical, perfectly sculptured computer programs.
-Perhaps they should visit an art gallery, see what’s shakin’ in the real world; then tell that miserable silhouette model to get lost.
+Today, the mass market book illustrators, the image makers, appear to acquire design inspiration from their clinical, perfectly sculptured computer programs.
+Perhaps they should visit an art gallery, or see what’s shakin’ in the real world, then tell that miserable silhouette model to get lost.

 Never stop reading!

 Postscript : A Tiny Bit of History : Literature has changed in more ways than one over the centuries.
 Illuminated manuscripts gave way to smaller volumes with dust covers/jackets in 1820s Regency, then refined in 1920s to make hardback books more attractive.
 Before this the majority of bookcovers were a plain single colour with gold embossed wording and little adornment.
 Swanky ones did have lithographs or a portrait frontispiece.
 It is considered that 1930s paperback printing changed the course of bookcover art.